 top of page

-How I teach the nitrogen cycle with a system dynamics model
+How I teach the nitrogen cycle with a stock and flow model

 Teaching the nitrogen cycle is one of my favourite lessons.
 There's so much to connect to: history and everyday life.
 But, students also need a clear model to understand what's going on.
 Without both, the nitrogen cycle can seem quite abstract and meaningless to many students.

 Below I give you two stock and flow models.
 One for 16-18 and one for 14-18.
-I describe how I built the model in a lesson with my 16-18 year olds.
-See this post if you want to learn more about how I build them step by step.
+In this post, I describe how I built the model in a lesson with my 16-18 year olds, while the model for 14-18 can be found at the end.
+See this post if you want to learn more about how I build them.

 I designed this model to be spatially intuitive for students: where nitrogen can be physically found at any one time.
-Notice the line labelled “surface”.
+Notice the line labelled “surface” (below).
 This splits the nitrogen cycle into three main domains:

 • the atmosphere